-This is the fourth part of the series on screenwriting.
+This is the fourth part of the series, introduction to screenwriting.
 Click here for first part, click here for second part and click here for third part.
 This part of the series deals with character development to compliment the story structure.
 The character driven scripts develop entirely based on the character development and the plot driven scripts have the conflict and drama generated through characters.

 The writers must study people in order to write great characters.
 Not everyone responds in a similar way in a particular situation.
 For example, when a group of friends are casually chatting and someone narrates an incident, it may invoke various emotional responses in each person listening.
 It may offend someone, generate curiosity in someone else and others may just laugh at it.
 The differences are mainly because people have emotional attachments to certain objects, incidents, things and people.
 But over the course of time, these attachments may change and what offended them several years ago may become hilarious later and some may get permanently etched in their minds forever.
 This is the transformation of attachment.
 The emotional attachment and the transformation play a crucial role while writing a character.
 The response of each character during a scene sets the film moving and creates empathy in audience.
 It is not easy to perceive the reaction of every character for every scene, so the writer has to create some tools to understand the character.